veliovgroup/ostrio/docs/prerendering/examples/cloudflare-worker/coudflare-worker-guide.md

 ### Setup domain name at CloudFlare

-To begin Shopify pre-rendering integration via CloudFlare ensure you have an active account and connected domain name.
+To begin pre-rendering SEO Middleware integration via CloudFlare ensure you have an active account and connected domain name.

 1. [Sign up](https://dash.cloudflare.com/sign-up) of [Login](https://dash.cloudflare.com/login) to CloudFlare
 2. __Add domain:__ "Account Home" > click on <kbd>Onboard a domain</kbd>